alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 11,
+  slide_image2
+  filename="slide11.jpg"
-  :alt => "Photo of orange and yellow flames, with people and a forest in silhouette against the fire."
+  alt="Photo of orange and yellow flames, with people and a forest in silhouette against the fire." caption="Image: [Easter Fire](https://pixabay.com/en/easter-fire-brand-heat-firelight-1439323/), by claus-heinrichcarstens on Pixabay.
+CC0."
 %}
-  Image: [Easter Fire](https://pixabay.com/en/easter-fire-brand-heat-firelight-1439323/), by claus-heinrichcarstens on Pixabay.
-  CC0.
-{% endslide %}

 If we go on Twitter, in the six minutes that I've been speaking, there have probably been about six years worth of news.
 It feels like the world is on fire (sometimes literally), and the unfortunate thing is it seems like that often isn't any trust.